magento/magento2/phpserver/README.md

 first we have an low level `$debug` closure, for the case you need to debug execution.

-If the requestpath starts with index.php, get.php, static.php, we return to normal request flow.
+If the request path starts with index.php, get.php, static.php, we return to normal request flow.
 If we notice a favicon.ico request, the same.

 Then rewrite paths for `pub/errors/default/` by removing the `pub/` part. (was at least needed for older versions)